Skip main navigation

 Retaliation related to Labor Standards complaints

 The Equal Rights Division also enforces Wisconsin laws related to Labor Standards.
-The Fair Employment Law makes it unlawful for an employer to retaliate because you attempted to enforce any right or because of its belief that you attempted to formally enforce any right under other laws enforced by the Division, including (but not limited to) laws related to the payment of wages and overtime, family medical leave, and access to personnel records.
+The Fair Employment Law makes it unlawful for your employer to retaliate against you because you attempted to enforce any right or because of its belief that you attempted to formally enforce any right under other laws enforced by the Division, including (but not limited to) laws related to the payment of wages and overtime, family and medical leave, and access to personnel records.
 If you want to review a full list of retaliation laws enforced or believe you have been retaliated against you can submit a retaliation complaint form to our office.

 Other retaliation provisions enforced by the ERD